The broken sample problem revisited: Proof of a conjecture by Bai-Hsing and high-dimensional extensions: Main results

-For equal sample size ($\alpha=1$, left panel of \prettyref{fig:power curve}), all tests have power approaching 1 as $\rho\to 1$, including the test based on sample means.
+For equal sample size ($\alpha =1$, left panel of Fig.~\ref{fig:power curve}), all tests have power approaching 1 as $\rho \to 1$, including the test based on sample means.
 However, the performance of degree-10 spectral test is much closer to optimal than that of histogram with 100 bins.
-For unequal sample size ($\alpha=1/2$, right panel of \prettyref{fig:power curve}), all tests have lower power compared to the case of $\alpha=1$.
-As remarked after \prettyref{cor:Gaussian}, test based solely on sample means fails to achieve power 1 even if $\rho \to 1$ and it is necessary to incorporate higher-order eigenfunctions.
+For unequal sample size ($\alpha =1/2$, right panel of Fig.~\ref{fig:power curve}), all tests have lower power compared to the case of $\alpha =1$.
+As remarked after Corollary~\ref{cor:Gaussian}, test based solely on sample means fails to achieve power 1 even if $\rho \to 1$ and it is necessary to incorporate higher-order eigenfunctions.